Curious George Learns the Alphabet: Plot

-After learning seven letters, the man writes the words that make up these letters down: Dad, Ed, bad, bag, cage, bed, and feed.
-The man then tells George to read them while he gets him his lunch.
-However, when the man comes back with George's lunch, he unpleasantly catches George wearing the alphabet chart around his neck.
-When he sees George's mischief, the man (despite impressed about the seven real words George had made) scolds George.
-The man says that even though George knows these words, the only word he also can read (in addition to the seven words) is "bad".
-The man then decides they've had enough for one morning.
-He will feed George now and let him take his nap, before they go on with the letters.
+After learning seven letters, The Man writes words that can be made with these letters down: Dad, Ed, bad, bed, bag, cage, and feed.
+The Man then tells George to read them while he gets him his lunch.
+However, when The Man comes back with George's lunch, he catches George wearing the alphabet chart around his neck.
+When he sees George's mischief, The Man scolds George, saying that the only one of the words that George can read appears to be "bad".
+The Man then decides they had enough for the morning.
+He feeds George and lets him take a nap, before they go on with the letters.